PhD Program Description

 Bayesian Statistics, Robustness, Sequential Analysis.

 A precondition to being formally admitted as a Ph.D. candidate is that the student pass the Ph.D.
 Examinations, the purpose of which is to determine the breadth of the student's mastery of their major and minor fields.
 The first of these exams is a comprehensive written qualifying exam on all first-year course material.
-The qualifying exam is taken before the second-year.
-Progress toward the Ph.D. is monitored throughout the second and third years, culminating in an oral examination (taken no later than the first semester of the fourth year).
+The qualifying exam is taken before the second-year and consists of three parts: one exam each on mathematical statistics, probability theory, and applied statistics.
+Progress toward the Ph.D. is monitored throughout the second and third years, culminating in a written thesis proposal (due by the end of the 2nd semester of the third year) and an oral thesis proposal (presented no later than the 1st semester of the fourth year).